CBEP-SoCB-Details/BPC_Pesticides/Analysis/Stormwater_vs_Benchmarks.md

 # Introduction

-in 2015, the BPC collected stormwater samples from streams and storm drain outfalls near where sediment samples were collected in 2014.
+In 2015, the BPC collected stormwater samples from streams and storm drain outfalls near where sediment samples were collected in 2014.
 These samples were analyzed both for pyrethroids and for a comprehensive list of 101 pesticides (see ‘Anylate\_Lists\_2015.xlsx’), including